waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ---
-title: Retrieve Messages Using Store
+title: Retrieve Messages Using Store Protocol
 ---

 This guide provides detailed steps to create a Light Node for retrieving and filtering historical messages using the [Store protocol](/overview/concepts/protocols#store).